jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 * **Visualization Strategy:** The streamlined dataset was imported into Tableau, where the focus was placed on producing clear, comparative visuals across the four health conditions.
 Line charts were used to display each condition’s trend over time by state.
 A  filter was added to allow users to toggle between states for each condition-specific chart.

-A constant line was also added to represent the 10-year national average for each indicator, serving as a benchmark for comparison.
+A constant dashed line was also added to represent the 10-year national average for each indicator, serving as a benchmark for comparison.
 Custom labels and tooltips were included to support quick interpretation and provide context to non-technical viewers.

 * **Rationale:** Simplifying the dataset allowed for a more focused and intuitive visualization experience.
 By prioritizing absolute prevalence values over derived metrics, the visualizations remained accessible to a broader audience while still supporting meaningful trend comparisons.
 This approach mirrors common dashboard development practices, where clarity, usability, and stakeholder relevance are key.